How to Get to the Golden Gate Bridge by Car

-There is one catch to doing this: the taxi or ride share driver has to cross the Bridge, pay the toll and come back north again to get to Vista Point, so you’ll pay a few dollars extra.
+There is one catch to doing this: if the taxi or ride share driver is coming from the Marin County (Sausalito) side of the bridge, they can’t drive directly to Vista Point.
+Coming from the north, they have to drive across the Bridge, pay the toll and come back north again to get to Vista Point, adding to the cost of your ride.
 The area at Vista Point is so beautiful and the chance to photograph the Bridge is so wonderful that you may not mind.

 If you want to save money and the whole gang is up to it, signs at the north end of the Bridge will direct you to the pedestrian passageway that leads beneath the Bridge to the parking lot and hiking areas on the other side.
 (Use the restrooms at Vista Point first, since there are no services on the other side of the Bridge.)
 Take this path and head uphill on the other side and you’ll come to another parking lot.
 Call the taxi to pick you up there and they don’t have to cross the Bridge, pay the toll and come back.

-In this case, you’d tell them, “We’re in the Golden Gate Bridge parking lot on the Sausalito side, across the Freeway from Vista Point, just off Conzelman Road.”
+In this case, you’d tell them, “We’re in the Golden Gate Bridge parking lot on the Sausalito side, across the Freeway from Vista Point, just off Conzelman Road next to the bridge.”

 WALKING SOUTH: Another parking lot and observation area are at the southern end of the Bridge.
 Just tell the taxi to pick you up “at the Golden Gate Bridge South Parking Lot by the observation area.”